avestura/avestura.github.io/_includes/skills/programming/sql.md

- I'm experienced in Microsoft SQL Server, MySQL, SQL-CE and SQLite.
+ I've used Microsoft SQL Server, SQL-CE and SQLite as data and config storages of my Desktop applications.